verdverm/dstk/README.md

 `dstk cluster status <clustername>`

 Not overly informative at this point, but the master IP is there.

+### Add and Remove hostnames

+These commands will add hostname / ip information to your `/etc/hosts` file.
+This is necessary for some of the`hdfs` functions and useful for the WebUI.

+`dstk addhosts <clustername>`
+`dstk removehosts <clustername>`

+I think removehosts is broken right now...

 ### Open Ambari WebUI